โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Boone Municipal Airport (BNW), officially known as Galen Wiley Field, is a premier general aviation and corporate aviation facility serving the city of Boone and the wider Central Iowa region.
 Situated approximately two nautical miles southeast of the downtown business district, the airport provides a critical transportation node for the region's agricultural, industrial, and educational sectors.
-The facility features a primary 4,808-foot concrete runway (15/33) and serves as a vital aerial gateway for corporate jets, private pilots, and specialized Army National Guard helicopter operations.
+This airport covers 206 acres at 1,160 feet above sea level and operates with a primary 4,808-foot concrete runway (15/33) plus a secondary 3,248-foot turf runway (2/20), serving as a vital aerial gateway for corporate jets, private pilots, and specialized Army National Guard helicopter operations.
 The airport's terminal building is a modern, single-story facility that functions as a high-standard Fixed-Base Operator (FBO), currently managed by Farnham Aviation.
 It is specifically designed to meet the needs of professional flight crews and private passengers, offering a range of amenities including a dedicated pilot's lounge with flight planning workstations, a specialized flight training room, and a private conference room for business coordination.
 As an uncontrolled airfield, the facility operates without a dedicated air traffic control tower, allowing for rapid 'ramp-to-vehicle' transitions that are highly valued by time-sensitive business travelers and visiting university officials.
 Amenities at BNW are tailored for the general aviation community, including 24-hour access to the pilot's lounge via a secure entry code.
 The FBO provides comprehensive aircraft support including 100LL and Jet-A refueling, minor airframe maintenance, and specialized aircraft rental services.
 While there are no formal on-site restaurants, the terminal features a comfortable kitchenette area and a coffee bar, and is located just a short 5-minute drive from the historic Boone & Scenic Valley Railroad and the dining options of downtown Boone.
 Ground transportation is well-supported by on-site courtesy cars for visiting pilots and pre-arranged car rental services, providing quick access to the nearby Ledges State Park and the Iowa State University campus in Ames.

 ๐Ÿ”„ Connection Tips